Welcome to Northwestern University's

 Today the DGP provides each student the flexibility needed to design a personal course of study, pursue individual research interests, and choose an appropriate thesis advisor.
 The wide range of research opportunities within the DGP serves students well - both those who enter graduate school committed to a specific research field and those who begin with many potential interests.
 Flexibility and ease in pursuing diverse interests are the hallmarks of graduate training in the DGP.

 To provide additional research opportunities for our PhD students, the DGP collaborates with our sister program, IBiS, on Northwestern's Evanston campus to sponsor the PhD Program in Life and Biomedical Sciences.
 Students in both programs can pursue coursework and laboratory rotations on either campus and take full advantage of the impressive array of resources available across all of Northwestern.
 After the first year of coursework and laboratory rotations, students identify a dissertation laboratory and participate in cross-campus research clusters to facilitate collaboration and depth of training in their area of specialization.

-Biomedical Informatics Track The DGP and the Department of Preventive Medicine at the Feinberg School of Medicine have initiated a training program in Medical Informatics.
-For more information, CLICK HERE.
-Applicants interested in this program should notify Steve Anderson, Associate Director of DGP (firstname.lastname@example.org) at the time of the aplication.
+The DGP and the Department of Preventive Medicine at the Feinberg School of Medicine have initiated a training program in Biomedical Informatics.
+Applicants interested in informatics should also view the program in the Northwestern Institute for Public Health and Medicine.

 News and Events

 2013 Driskill Awards for Outstanding Student Achievement:

 Louis Sullivan (Chandel Lab) and Jessica Huszar (Payne Lab)